innogames/serveradmin/docs/extending.rst

    print example.hello('world') # will print 'Hello world!'

 The API uses JSON for communication, therefore you can only return and receive a restricted set of types.
-The following types are supported: String, integer, float, bool, dict, list and None.
+The following types are supported: string, integer, float, bool, dict, list and None.
 You can also receive and return datetime/date objects, but they will be converted to an unix timestamp prior sending.
 You have to convert them back manually by using ``datetime.fromtimestamp``.

 It has also limited support for exceptions.
 You can either raise a ``ValueError`` if you get invalid parameters or use ``serveradmin.api.ApiError`` for other exceptions.
 You can subclass ``ApiError`` for more specific exceptions.
-Raising exception has also one other restriction: You can only pass a message, but not additional attributes on the exception.
+Raising exception has also one other restriction: you can only pass a message, but not additional attributes on the exception.

 Look at the following example::